VRConservation/geosp/chapters/07_qgis.md

 ### Attribute table edit
 You may notice a polygon to the west in Marin County covering some of Point Reyes National Seashore near Drake's Estero.
 This seems to be an error in the vector layer from the Task Force.
 Let's delete it so it doesn't appear in the subsequent analysis.

 Zoom into the polygon by pressing the + icon in the attribute toolbar and using the hand to the left to pan to the location (hover over the icons to get the icon's name).
 In the same toolbar, click on the info circle with the arrow.
-This is the Identify Features icon, which is useful for clicking on any area of the map to show the layers and information about the pixel you've clicked.
+This is the Identify Features icon, which is useful for clicking on any map area to show the layers and information about the pixel you've clicked.
 Once you've selected Identify Features, click inside the polygon on the map.

 The polygon will change color to show it's selected, and an Identify Results box will open.

 ![identify results](https://i.imgur.com/oj9k64N.png)

 Values from the attribute table will appear, showing the fid, id, polygon values, and row and column indices.
 Note that the fid and id numbers are 201.
-Close that pane and then click the Open Attribute Table (F6) to the right of the Toolbox icon on the attribute toolbar, which looks like a table.
+Close that pane and click the Open Attribute Table (F6) to the right of the Toolbox icon on the attribute toolbar, which looks like a table.
 Click the Sierra Clip layer to ensure it is selected in the Layers panel before clicking the Attribute Table icon.

 ![attribute table](https://i.imgur.com/EUwvAiw.png)